TomosRich/PLIF-Processing/paper.md

 # Summary

-Planar laser induced fluorescence (PLIF) is a technique used to quantitatively measure the concentration of a fluorescent species in a flow, this paper and code are specifically designed with the aqueous version of this technique in mind.
-PLIF is a far less extensively used method than particle image velocimetry (PIV) and due to this it can be hard to find existing codes to carry it out.
-Calculating the concentration of a flow using a camera requires a multiple step calibration, and a set of highly specific calibration images.
-These calibration images give information on both the pixel to mm scale, and on the fluorescent intensity to concentration of dye scale.
-Biases can be introduced through multiple sources to the aqueous PLIF technique.
-This code package is designed to allow the user to account for these biases using tuneable parameters, or calculations of variable values based on experimental and concentration images.
+Planar laser induced fluorescence (PLIF) is a technique used to quantitatively measure the concentration of a fluorescent species in a flow.
+This paper and code are specifically designed for aqueous applications in which a fluorescent dye is illuminated by a planar laser sheet.
+A camera measures the intensity of fluorescence, which this code uses to calculate the concentration of dye.
+A multiple step calibration is required using a set of specific calibration images.
+This process calibrates both the physical (pixel to mm) scale and the transfer function from measured fluorescent intensity to the local dye concentration.
+Biases can be introduced from background dye build-up or laser attenuation.
+This code package is designed to allow the user to account for these biases using tuneable parameters based on experimental measurements and additional calibration images.

 # Statement of need